DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-6. Click on "view" in the navigation bar within active directory users and computers and click on advanced features.
-This will give addition information about users whenever you search for them.
-If I repeat the steps in order to find a users within the active directory, I can see which directory they are in.
+6. Click 'View' in the navigation bar within Active Directory Users and Computers, then select 'Advanced Features.'
+This will provide additional information about users whenever you search for them.
+By repeating these steps to find a user within Active Directory, you can see which directory they belong to.

 <br>
 <br>